Skip to main content

 Phobia

-This type of anxiety disorder causes people to feel sick to their stomach, causes their heart to race and make them feel shaky and out of breath.
+This type of anxiety disorder causes people to feel sick to their stomachs, causes their hearts to race, and makes them feel shaky and out of breath.

 [Read more here on → Phobia]